1013: Danger: Diabolik

 An imitation of the theme to the campy TV series Batman, which aired from 1966-1968.

 Good thing Britt Ekland is waiting for him.

 Britt Ekland is a Swedish actress who got her start in the 1960s.
-She is probably best known to American audiences for her role in the James Bond flick The Man with the Golden Gun.
+She is probably best known to American audiences for playing James Bond's assistant, Mary Goodnight, in the 1974 film The Man with the Golden Gun.

 George Jones tours Italy.

 George Jones (1931-2013) was a famously hard-living, hard-drinking country singer.
 In March 1999, he nearly lost his life in a road accident while driving under the influence.

 Hmm, I don’t know—a white car before Memorial Day?

 There is a long-standing rule of etiquette (now considered largely obsolete) that says you’re not supposed to wear white before Memorial Day or after Labor Day.